numoonchld/numoonchld.github.io/_posts/2019-06-27-networking-foundations.md

 ##### superuser:
 - every *linux* installation has a *root* user
 - this is not readily accessible, even when logged in as the only admin (non-guest) account
 - the superuser privileges are invoked only for certain commands
+    - with a `sudo` prefix
 - deters attackers by having an isolated user with higher system privileges
-- `sudo` command typically simulates `root` user privileges in a regular admin account
+- `sudo` command typically simulates `root` user privileges
     - necessary to install new packages for additional functionality
+- admin accounts are `sudo` enabled by default
+    - new accounts should be verified to have sudo privileges
+    - check the sudoers list

 ##### FIRST THINGS:

 - limiting superuser privilege `sudo` to server accounts
     - has to be one of the very first things when a web server is setup

 - many web-server service providers do it by default
     - Vagrant configures the VMBox with this by default
-    - check if it exists first to ensure this layer of security

-- `su` command switches the entire context to `root` superuser
+- `su` command cna be used to switch the entire context to `root` superuser
     - no safety net

 ### linux users

 - user information is stored in `/etc/passwd`
     - `cat /etc/passwd` displays this info

 - info fields:
     - `username:encrypted-passwd:userID:groupID:user-desc:home-dir:default-shell`

 - for `root` user rules:
     - userID: `0`
     - groupID: `0`
     - home-dir: `/root`
     - default-shell: `/bin/bash`

 - always disable remote login for `root`
-    - common security measure,
+    - common security measure
     - only allow login as another user that has `sudo` abilities
     - Vagrant does this automatically, but not every service provider does this
     - always check for this measure

-- create a new user: `sudo adduser student`
+- to create a new user 'student':
+    - `sudo adduser student`
-    - create password
+    - make new password
     - provide additional info asked for

-    - then login as that user through vagrant (having logged out of other sessions)
+- login as 'student' through vagrant
     - `ssh student@127.0.0.1 -p 2222`
-        - `ssh`: command to connect through ssh remotely
+        - `ssh`: command to connect through SSH remotely
         - `student@127.0.0.1`: user@ip-address
             - `127.0.0.1`: localhost
         - `-p 2222`: vagrant's port for incoming connections
-    - this will be the server user account

 - see list of `sudo` users:
     - `sudo cat /etc/sudoers`
-    - in ubuntu:
+    - additionally, in ubuntu:
         - `sudo ls /etc/sudoers.d`
         - lists all sudo users

-- to give `sudo` privileges to the newly created `student` user
+- to give `sudo` privileges to the newly created 'student' user
-    - `student` user should be just like `vagrant` user
+    - goal: `student` user should be just like `vagrant` user
+    - copy vagrant's sudoer file
         - `sudo cp /etc/sudoers.d/vagrant /etc/sudoers.d/student`
-    - `sudo nano /etc/sudoers.d/student`
+    - edit file: `sudo nano /etc/sudoers.d/student`
-        - change `vagrant` to `student`
+        - change `vagrant` to `student` in file

 ### linux file permissions